-Why is considering identity in communication important?
+Why is considering the sense-of-self in communication important?

-In general, identity (our sense of self) develops and changes as we interact with the socio-economic-political structures and culture, and those who share our space.
+In general, our sense of self develops and changes as we interact with the socio-economic-political structures and culture, and those who share our space.
 This is why it is crucial to ensure that we take an equitable human rights-based approach when we interact with others.
 A flippant stereotype, for example, which may seem inconsequential to one person could cause hurt and pain with long-term consequences to another.
 The talk below by Helen Whitener demonstrates an example of the importance of identity in communicating with others.

 Can you think of an example?

-When you attack an aspect of a person’s identity (e.g. their age, race, disability, mental health, sexuality, gender) you are hurting their sense of self and dehumanising them.
+When you attack an aspect of a person’s characteristic (e.g. their age, race, disability, mental health, sexuality, gender) you are hurting their sense of self and dehumanising them.
 This can have a lasting impact on how they see themselves e.g. their confidence levels, self-esteem, what they think they can achieve, how they go on to treat other people, how they behave (discrimination can perpetuate a cycle of anti-social behaviour since much of it is learnt from peers, family, public figures, workplace colleagues, community leaders).

-Choice and behaviour in identity politics
+Choice and behaviour

 - targeting one person in the workplace/school/university and bullying them about their clothes/background/accent/abilities